arsikdog/arsikdog/README.md

 - 👋 Hi, I’m @arsikdog
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...InfLang
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...?
-- 💞️ I’m looking to collaborate on ...
-3
+- 💞️ I’m looking to collaborate on ... :3
 - 📫 How to reach me ... arsik1034@gmail.com

 <!---